UoB-COMSM0166/2025-group-28/projdocs/DesignDoc.md

 One suggestion for the design of the enemies was to have them as animals that we typically associate to be the 'antagonists' of cats, such as dogs, mice, birds etc.

-It was also suggested that these animals be cute like AstroCat, but I believe they should look more aggressive (or potentially mutated), to juxtapose AstroCat's cuteness - perhaps the crew of this abandoned spaceship AstroCat is on were infected with some strange alien virus?
+It was also suggested that these animals be cute like AstroCat, but I believe they should look more aggressive (or potentially mutated), to juxtapose AstroCat's cuteness - perhaps the crew of the abandoned spaceship AstroCat is on were infected with some strange alien virus?

-This would help the player differentiate their own character from the enemies - plus, who wants to shoot a cute dog in the face??
+This would help the player visually differentiate their own character from the enemies - plus, who wants to shoot a cute dog in the face??
 ## Gameplay
 ### Rooms
 Each room should act as an arena, either with a static number of enemies placed within, or, more interestingly, waves of enemies should come at the player [from all directions.](https://www.youtube.com/watch?v=DJQ_7jKIm24)